FWGS/xash3d-fwgs/README.md

 ====
-Xash3D Android project
+Xash3D Android
 ====

+### Users
+#### Installation guide
+0. Download the APK and extras.7z from Github Releases. https://github.com/SDLash3D/xash3d-android-project/releases/latest
+1. Install the APK.
+2. Create /sdcard/xash folder.
+3. Copy "valve" folder from your Half-Life Steam version to /sdcard/xash/.
+Example: /sdcard/xash/valve -- game data
+4. Unpack extras.7z.
+It have recommended game configs and sprites for WON-style menu.
+5. Open game.

+#### Launching other mods
+**Currently this port support only Half-Life.
+Only mods that doesn't have libraries will work perfectly. **

+For example, if you want to play Half-Life: Uplink.
+1. Copy modification folder to /sdcard/xash
+2. Open game and in console args write:
+> -game "NameOfModFolder"

+#### Bugs

+About all bugs please write to issues with your device and OS info.

+### Developers

-Just put into jni/src/XXXX/ a symlink to a repository.
++ Just put into jni/src/XXXX/ a symlink to a repository.
 For example, for HLSDK it will be jni/src/HLSDK/halflife/

-Write here any issues related to Android port.
++ We use our SDL2 fork.
+See https://github.com/mittorn/SDL-mirror